Bachelor of Arts Honours in Psychology (BPsych Equivalent)

 - Good intra- and inter-personal skills. (e.g.Demonstrated through the student’s response to a provided case study and the interview process).

 - Potential to learn and apply the necessary skills of a registered counsellor.

 - Ability to work in a team and groups.

 - Ability to work under pressure.

 - Ability to work with diversity.

 All applications must be accompanied by official and certified study records of all qualifications, as well as referee reports from the psychology faculty from the Department of Psychology.

 Students will be notified within three weeks of the application closing date regarding the outcome of their application.
 Those not selected for the BPsych Equivalent Programme can still apply for the academic BA Honours in Psychology.

-Successful applicants are not on placement until they have officially registered both as a student of Cornerstone, and with the HPCSA as a Student Registered Counsellor.
+Successful applicants are not for placement until they have officially registered both as a student of Cornerstone, and with the HPCSA as a Student Registered Counsellor.
 Students will need to provide confirmation of registration with the HPCSA.